ibmdb/node-ibm_db/APIDocumentation.md

     //db is now an open database connection and can be used like normal connection.
     //but all we will do now is close the whole pool using close() API.
-    //Use conn.close() to return the connection back to pool for next use.
+    //Use db.close() to return the connection back to pool for next use.

     pool.close(function () {
         console.log("All connections in the pool are closed.");